European Union: Geography

-Including the overseas territories of France which are located outside the continent of Europe, but which are members of the union, the EU experiences most types of climate from Arctic (north-east Europe) to tropical (French Guiana), rendering meteorological averages for the EU as a whole meaningless.
-The majority of the population lives in areas with a temperate maritime climate (North-Western Europe and Central Europe), a Mediterranean climate (Southern Europe), or a warm summer continental or hemiboreal climate (Central Europe and Southeastern Europe).

 Climate

 The climate of the European Union is of a temperate, continental nature, with a maritime climate prevailing on the western coasts and a mediterranean climate in the south.
 The climate is strongly conditioned by the Gulf Stream, which warms the western region to levels unattainable at similar latitudes on other continents.
 Western Europe is oceanic, while eastern Europe is continental and dry.
 Four seasons occur in western Europe, while southern Europe experiences a wet season and a dry season.
 Southern Europe is hot and dry during the summer months.
 The heaviest precipitation occurs downwind of water bodies due to the prevailing westerlies, with higher amounts also seen in the Alps.
-Tornadoes occur within Europe, but tend to be weak.
-The Netherlands experiences a disproportionately high number of tornadic events.

 Environment

 In 1957, when the European Economic Community was founded, it had no environmental policy.
 Over the past 50 years, an increasingly dense network of legislation has been created, extending to all areas of environmental protection, including air pollution, water quality, waste management, nature conservation, and the control of chemicals, industrial hazards, and biotechnology.
 According to the Institute for European Environmental Policy, environmental law comprises over 500 Directives, Regulations and Decisions, making environmental policy a core area of European politics.

 European policy-makers originally increased the EU's capacity to act on environmental issues by defining it as a trade problem.
 Trade barriers and competitive distortions in the Common Market could emerge due to the different environmental standards in each member state.
 In subsequent years, the environment became a formal policy area, with its own policy actors, principles and procedures.
 The legal basis for EU environmental policy was established with the introduction of the Single European Act in 1987.

 Initially, EU environmental policy focused on Europe.
 More recently, the EU has demonstrated leadership in global environmental governance, e.g. the role of the EU in securing the ratification and coming into force of the Kyoto Protocol despite opposition from the United States.
 This international dimension is reflected in the EU's Sixth Environmental Action Programme, which recognises that its objectives can only be achieved if key international agreements are actively supported and properly implemented both at EU level and worldwide.
 The Lisbon Treaty further strengthened the leadership ambitions.
 EU law has played a significant role in improving habitat and species protection in Europe, as well as contributing to improvements in air and water quality and waste management.